I like the shades!

 The SW weighs in at 76 lbs and it's solid!
 It doesn't look like much b/c of the down-firing [d-f] 15" woofer.
 Over the years, I've had other SWs including a front-firing [f-f] subwoofer.
 I believe the d-f is the most effective b/c the flooring (carpet in my case) buffers the output sound allowing it to blend into the overall sound field whether it's classical, jazz or a Dolby Digital movie sound track w/o being boomy.

 The biggest problem with the use of a SW is the placement.
-In my family room, the room is "lively" with hard walls and ceiling even though there are floor to ceiling drapes on the windows and sliding door.
-There still is room resonance around 55 - 60 hz which is difficult to remove . . and still have a wife-acceptable room!
+In my family room, the room is "lively" with hard walls and ceiling even though there are floor to ceiling drapes on the windows and on the sliding door.
+The carpet is extra heavy and serves as boom-buffer.
+Unfortunately, there still is room resonance around 55 - 60 hz which is difficult to remove . . and still have a wife-acceptable room!
 Nuff said!

 The KSW-300 specs are shown here: